On the non-zero divisor graph of the Hamilton quaternions over $\mathbb Z_{2^n}$: Conclusion

 \section{Conclusion}

 \paragraph{} In this paper, the structural properties of the non-zero divisor graph of the Hamilton quaternions over $\mathbb Z_{2^n}$ are studied.
 For all $n$, the diameter of $\Phi(\mathbb H(\mathbb Z_{2^n}))$ is exactly 2.
 A general formula for the adjacency and degree of vertices in the graph has been derived.
 Also , we obtained that $\Phi(\mathbb H(\mathbb Z_{2^n}))$ is non-planar, not Eulerian, but Hamiltonian.
 Moreover, bounds on the clique and chromatic number of $\Phi(\mathbb H(\mathbb Z_{2^n}))$ are presented.
+The concepts of matching and domination number have also been studied.
 Furthermore, we have developed a MATLAB algorithm to determine the neighbors and degree of any specific vertex in $\Phi(\mathbb H(\mathbb Z_{2^n}))$.